 Since Wahoo Walls are primarily DIY projects, they are thought to be the most economical when it comes to installation.

 You can install Wahoo walls without screws because the panels click together.
-Although it is not required, you can also choose to glue them to the wall.
+Although not required, you can also glue them to the wall.

 Since basements are where the walls are most frequently used, they are moisture-proof and won’t support mold growth.

-Also, you can use wahoo to create the perfect drywall appearance if your basement has some leaky spots.
+Also, if your basement has leaky spots, you can use Wahoo to create the perfect drywall appearance.
 They’ll also guard against water damage to your house.

 Textured Wall Panel

 The most luxurious item on this list is textured wall paneling.
-They are primarily used in cocktail lounges and boutique hotels because of their aesthetics.
+Because of their aesthetics, they are primarily used in cocktail lounges and boutique hotels.

 The price of textured walls is higher than that of other drywall substitutes.
 But because they are attractive, many people don’t mind spending money on them.